Electronic Commerce Directive 2000: Territorial scope

 The e-Commerce Directive applies to information society services established in the EU.
 An information society service is established in the EU when it effectively pursues an economic activity using a fixed establishment for an indefinite period of time.
 The mere presence and use of technical means and technologies does not constitute in itself an establishment of the provider.
 Information society services that are established outside the Union are thus not captured by the provisions in the e-Commerce Directive.

 United Kingdom

-The EU e-Commerce Directive was incorporated into the law of the United Kingdom by the Electronic Commerce Regulations 2002.
+The EU e-Commerce Directive was incorporated into the law of the United Kingdom by the Electronic Commerce (EC Directive) Regulations 2002 (SI 2002/2013).
 After the UK left the EU in 2020, EU regulations no longer apply directly to the UK unless specifically agreed, but the 2002 regulations apply.

 A consumer is a "natural person who is acting for the purposes other than those of his trade, business or profession."
 The definition is slightly broader than that for the purposes of the Unfair Contract Terms Act 1977 as the subjective requirement of the person not regarding themselves as acting in the course of a business, therefore one may be a consumer if using a company account or using business details for tax purposes.

 Obligations imposed upon the seller include: